qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 MSSQL Spatial Layers
 --------------------

-|mActionAddMssqlLayer| QGIS also provides native MS SQL 2008 support.
+|addMssqlLayer| QGIS also provides native MS SQL 2008 support.
 The first
 time you load MSSQL Spatial data, begin by clicking on the
-|mActionAddMssqlLayer| :sup:`Add MSSQL Spatial Layer` toolbar button or by
+|addMssqlLayer| :sup:`Add MSSQL Spatial Layer` toolbar button or by
-selecting the |mActionAddMssqlLayer| :menuselection:`Add MSSQL Spatial Layer...` option from the :menuselection:`Layer` menu, or by typing :kbd:`Ctrl+Shift+M`.
+selecting the |addMssqlLayer| :menuselection:`Add MSSQL Spatial Layer...` option from the :menuselection:`Layer` menu, or by typing :kbd:`Ctrl+Shift+M`.

 .. _label_oracle_spatial: